scott-es/o2co_endor/README.md

-# GitHub OWNERS File Analyzer
+# OWNERS 2 CODEOWNERS Endor

 The script will output a list of all OWNERS files found in the repository, along with the owners listed in each file, and then update an Endor Labs project with the data.